 - Your pet may be groggy for a few days.
 He or she may whine or appear more anxious than usual; this may indicate pain/discomfort or side-effects of the medications.
 Please call your veterinarian for assistance with medication adjustments or return for exam and additional pain medications as needed. - Please keep your pet in a small area with secure footing (small room or penned off area with carpet) for the next 2 weeks or until he/she is very secure on his/her feet.
 Thereafter, he/she may be confined to one level of the house with no free access to stairs.
 Use baby gates, etc. to prevent access to stairs.
 Do not allow jumping on/off furniture.
 Confine to a small area/room/crate when unattended.
 Please do not allow any playing, running or jumping.
-For dogs, use a short leash when going outside to urinate/defecate. - For the first few days, your pet may need assistance when walking on slippery floors; use a belt/band under his/her belly to prevent slipping.
+Use a short leash when going outside to urinate/defecate. - For the first 1-2 weeks, your pet may need assistance when walking on slippery floors; use a belt/band under his/her belly to prevent slipping.
 Continue this protective measure until he/she is very strong on all legs. - Your pet should start touching his/her toe down within the first 2 weeks.
 Thereafter, leg use should steadily improve each week.
 By 6 weeks, he/she should be 90% recovered.
 If he/she suddenly deteriorates or does not appear to be progressing well enough, please return to your veterinarian for exam; x-rays may be needed to diagnose the problem. - Your pet will feel like fully using the leg before the bone is healed.
 Please continue the restrictions during this difficult time when he/she is feeling "too" well!
-Failure to do so may cause serious healing problems.
+Failure to do so may cause serious healing problems; plate and screw problems are directly related to the amount of activity the patient has during this recovery period.